 Reasons for Procedure

-- An air bubble (embolism) which gets into the circulatory system and blocks blood flow
+- An air bubble (embolism) that blocks a blood vessel

 - Carbon monoxide poisoning